 David N. Cinotti

 David Cinotti focuses his practice on commercial litigation, international and domestic arbitration, and appellate litigation.
-He has represented clients in the financial services, hospitality, e-commerce, and healthcare industries, among others.
-David has substantial experience litigating and arbitrating disputes involving breach of contract, business torts, privacy and data protection, bankruptcy, complex financial transactions, and cross-border and multi-jurisdictional issues.
+He has represented clients in the financial-services, hospitality, e-commerce, real-estate, and healthcare industries, among others.
+Cinotti has substantial experience litigating and arbitrating disputes involving breach of contract, business torts, Section 1983, privacy and data protection, bankruptcy, complex financial transactions, and cross-border and multi-jurisdictional issues.